OWN-OCCUPATION DISABILITY INSURANCE EXPLAINED

 The Ideal Definition of True Own-Occupation:

-Total disability means that solely due to injury or sickness you are unable to perform the substantial and material duties of your regular occupation.
+Total disability means that, solely due to injury or sickness, you are unable to perform the substantial and material duties of your regular occupation.
 You will be deemed totally disabled even if you are gainfully employed in any other occupation, as long as you are unable to work in your regular occupation due solely to an injury or sickness.
 Your occupation means the occupation in which you are gainfully employed during the 12 months prior to the time you become disabled.

 If you have limited your occupation to the performance of the material and substantial duties of a single medical specialty or to a single dental specialty, that specialty would be considered your regular occupation.